 Institute of Global Innovation Research

-Research and development of green infrastructure for resilient rural areas
+Research and development of green infrastructure for resilient rural and mountainous areas

 |Affiliation||Institute of Agriculture|

 |Division / Department||Division of International Environmental and Agricultural Science|

 |Affiliation||University of Central Asia (Tajikistan)|

 |Division / Department||Natural Resource Ecology Laboratory|

 |Affiliation||IBM Research (Ireland)|